NM-TAFE/civ-ipriot-in-class-demos/week11/lesson.md

 ## The simplest class you can create

-let's create a class that does nothing (a Cat?).
+Let's create a class that does nothing (a Cat?).
 It's the simplest class you can create in Python.

 ```python
 class Cat: